 Empathy helps guide your response and reaction to an angry customer.
 Empathy doesn’t necessarily mean agreeing with the customer.
 It means you truly understand how they feel and can meet them where they are.

-Here’s an example of how empathy can work to ameliorate a difficult situation with a customer.
+Here’s an example of how empathy can help you work through a difficult situation with a customer.

 Example:

-• Customer Success Manager: “I understand how frustrating that must have been to not have the correct tracking details and for the shipment to be delayed without any notification.
+- Customer Success Manager: “I understand how frustrating it must have been not to have the correct tracking details and for the shipment to be delayed without any notification.
 I’m truly sorry you had to experience that.”

-The manager in this example is helping to diffuse a situation where a customer might be emotionally volatile by siding with the customer to reassure them that the company cares about their negative experience and is remorseful for it.
+The manager in this example is helping to diffuse a situation where a customer might be emotionally volatile by siding with the customer to reassure them that the company cares about their negative experience and is remorseful.

 By bringing the customer on side, the manager can win the customer’s trust and calm them down, allowing the situation to move from stressful to solution-oriented.